WSU-CDSC/hashcheck/README.md

 ## Usage

 Once the hashcheck script is configured, it can be run to generate an initial hash manifest for its target.
 Running the script subseqent times will compare a newly generated manifest against the most recent previous manifest.
 It will then generate a csv file report that gives totals for/lists: New files, Changed Files, Copied Files, Renamed or Moved Files, Deleted Files, and Confirmed Files.
-Optionally, this report can be configured for email delivery.
+Optionally, this report can be configured for email delivery via a gmail account.

 Hashcheck can either be run manually or set as a scheduled task.